 - A Lack of Legal Structure

 Many start-ups operate without being incorporated.
 At the outset, the reasons for doing so might be understandable.
 However, in the long haul, this exposes the business owner to liability.
-An employee may sue the enterprise.
-A founder may depart from the firm.
-Or the company might be in limbo if it needs to inject funds from an external investor.
+For example, an employee may sue the enterprise, a founder may depart from the firm, or the company might need a capital injection from an external investor.
 Find out how to establish your company in its home state to avoid this pitfall.

 - Absence of an MOU

 A lack of a Memorandum of Understanding to govern the relationship between shareholders is detrimental to the health of a business.
 Chaos ensues in the absence of such an agreement.
 The route out of this mess is to have a lawyer draft a document that governs how disagreements are sorted out between shareholders.

 The absence of an employee manual to regulate the conduct of employees can be problematic.
 It opens up the business to the possibility of being slapped with lawsuits from disgruntled employees.
 A small business does well to formulate human resources policies that resonate with the ethos of the organization.
 This should be done with the advice of human resource professional and a lawyer.

 The need to remain visible online raises the possibility that a small business will make libelous statements at one point in time.
 Seek legal advice from a lawyer on what constitutes free speech and what is libel.
 This could save you many hours of being entangled in court processes.

 Some companies fail to secure their intellectual property.
 Intellect property issues touch on patents, copyrights, and trademarks.
 Seek an attorney to perform an inventory of the firm’s intellectual property and to secure it on your behalf.